ekomsSavior/PWN-TAG/README.md

 # PWN-TAG  OG this version works best for non paid ngrok accounts

+there are 2 branches in this repository:

+-the main branch is for no zero click payload delivery due to no paid ngrok accout.

+and the pwn_tag_pro branch allows for android zero click payload drlivery with paid ngrok account.

+---
-_"tag to pwn"_ — NFC payload delivery system for social engineering, red team ops, and mobile testing.
+PWN TAG _"tag to pwn"_ — NFC payload delivery system for social engineering, red team ops, and mobile testing.

 PWN-TAG lets you write NFC tags that trigger live payloads on mobile devices — from fingerprinting to botnet enrollment.
 Built for ethical hackers, educators, defenders, and curious minds.